bvinoth186/notes/cheat.md

 # STS – Security Token Service
 - Grants users limited & temp access to AWS resources
 - Federation – SAML, AD, Single sign on
-- Federation Mobile – FB, amazon, google or openId to login
+- Federation Mobile – FB, amazon, google or openId providers to login
 - Cross account access – one aws account to access another resource
 - Federation – Combining list of users from one domain with list of users in another domain.
 Like from IAM to AD or FB
-- Identity Broker – service that allows you take an identity from point A and join (federate) it with point B
+- Identity Broker – service that allows you take an identity from point A and join (federate) it with point B, you have to develop, it will not come out of the box
 - Identity Store – AD, FB, Google
 - Identity – user of service like FB
 - Identity Broker always authenticate with federation (AD, LDAP, FB, Google)  first then STS

 # Active Directory Federation
 - AssumeRoleWithSAML API
 - Always authenticated with AD first then AWS
 - SAML – Security Assertion Markup language

 # Web Identity Federation
 - Authenticate using Google, FB, LinkedIn
 - AssumeRoleWithWebIdentity API
 - ARN – Amazon Resource Name

 # Cognito
 - Web identity federation service
 - User first authenticated with web identity provider (FB).
 Received auth token, exchanged for temp. aws credentials allowing them to assume an IAM role